AugustinPech/Docker_tuto/README.md

 ## knowledge at day 0

 I made a docker image once, 2 months ago.
+This repository shows 3 days of work from scratch.

+I followed the [tutorial](https://docs.docker.com/get-started/07_multi_container/) on the official documentation to learn the basics.

 # Mono service : deployment of an apache2 server
 If you allready have de VM, run the script with the command :